zenml-io/zenml/docs/book/features/cloud-pipelines/guide-aws-gcp-azure.md

   * Keep the name of the storage account handy - it will be required in a later step.
   * From the navigation panel on the left, select **Access Keys** under **Security + networking**.
 Note any of the keys available there for future use.
 * Make sure to set a combination of the following environment variables:`AZURE_STORAGE_CONNECTION_STRING` or `AZURE_STORAGE_ACCOUNT_NAME` and one of \[`AZURE_STORAGE_ACCOUNT_KEY`, `AZURE_STORAGE_SAS_TOKEN`]. \
   This can be done by extending the `zenmldocker/zenml` image and [adding](https://docs.docker.com/engine/reference/builder/#env) these variables in a Dockerfile.
-This image can then be used by modifying the `custom_docker_base_image_name` field inside your orchestrator’s YAML configuration at `.zen/orchestrators/*.yaml` .
 * The path for your bucket should be in this format `az://<CONTAINER-NAME>`.
 {% endtab %}
 {% endtabs %}